-On Wednesday 18 December 2024, the Department of Mathematics Education at the Faculty of Education of the Tishk International University hosted an engaging and insightful workshop titled “Identity from a Linguistic and Sociological Perspective.”
-This event brought together scholars, students, and professionals to explore the multifaceted relationship between language, culture, and social structures in shaping individual and collective identities.
+On Wednesday, December 18, 2024, the Department of Mathematics Education at the Faculty of Education of Tishk International University hosted an engaging and insightful workshop titled “Identity from a Linguistic and Sociological Perspective.”
+This event brought together scholars, students, and professionals to explore the multifaceted relationship between language, culture, and social structures in shaping both individual and collective identities.

-The workshop featured distinguished speakers from the fields of linguistics and sociology, each offering unique perspectives on how language acts as a powerful tool in constructing, negotiating, and expressing identity.
-The workshop started with the presentation of Dr. Suzan Sabri and later followed by the presentation of mister Minwas Jamal Rasheed.
-The ddiscussion delved into topics such as:
+The workshop featured distinguished speakers from the fields of linguistics and sociology, each offering unique perspectives on how language acts as a powerful tool.
+The presentations were led by lecturer Dr. Suzan Sabri and lecturer Minwas Jamal Rasheed, who delved into topics such as:

 - Language as a Marker of Identity: Understanding how dialects, accents, and code-switching reflect cultural and social affiliations.